 2015 has been such a different year that I think I’m finally starting to figure things out as well as finding something that makes gaming refreshing again.
 I’m taking the gas pedal off of trying to nab every gaming title I can get to play and release – that’s unrealistic and unhealthy.
 I’m going to take more time writing out my reviews to make sure every thought is fleshed out and has a purpose – sometimes I wrote just to write and not to bring a point.
 I’ll also be trying really hard to delve into video reviews to supplement my reviews.

 I also plan on discussing the current gaming industry landscape critically.
 I remember when we first started these articles how honest they were.
 It’s refreshing material to read, and offers something different.
-Lastly, I’ll be taking on a challenge that I’ll be revealing a little into the New Year.
+Lastly, I’ll start talking about gaming accessories, check out this gaming mouse guide for instance.
 It sounds fun, exciting, and above all a little more cost effective.

 Truth is, Last Token Gaming has undergone a lot behind the scenes and inevitably become something much bigger, and greater, than I’d ever dreamed it to be.
 There’s this persistence by all of us to continue challenging ourselves to bring our best, and to keep on improving what I feel has already been a successful formula.
 Constant new ideas for features, challenges or ways to improve the site are brought up that are exciting.
 More importantly, there are no words to describe how excited and thankful I am to have the core team here.
 Everyone brings something unique to the table that is helping all of us grow in ways I don’t think we originally planned.